ropensci/bowerbird/README.md

 NASA's [Oceandata](https://oceandata.sci.gsfc.nasa.gov/) system provides access to a range of satellite-derived marine data products.
 The `bb_oceandata_handler` can be used to download these data.
 It uses a two-step process: first it makes a query to the Oceancolour data file search tool (<https://oceandata.sci.gsfc.nasa.gov/search/file_search.cgi>) to find files that match your specified criterion, and then downloads the matching files.

 Oceandata uses standardized file naming conventions (see <https://oceancolor.gsfc.nasa.gov/docs/format/>), so once you know which products you want you can construct a suitable file name pattern to search for.
 For example, "S\*L3m\_MO\_CHL\_chlor\_a\_9km.nc" would match monthly level-3 mapped chlorophyll data from the SeaWiFS satellite at 9km resolution, in netcdf format.
 This pattern is passed as the `search` argument to the `bb_handler_oceandata` handler function.
-Note that the `bb_handler_oceandata` does not take need `source_url` to be specified.
+Note that the `bb_handler_oceandata` does not need a `source_url` to be specified in the `bb_source` call.

 Here, for the sake of a small example, we'll limit ourselves to a single file ("T20000322000060.L3m\_MO\_SST\_sst\_9km.nc", which is sea surface temperature from the Terra satellite in February 2000):